dandavison/delta/README.md

         --show-syntax-themes         Show all available syntax-highlighting themes, each with an example of highlighted diff output.
 If diff output is supplied on standard input then this will be used for the demo.
-For example: `git show --color=always | delta --show-syntax-themes` --no-gitconfig               Do not take any settings from git config.
-See GIT CONFIG section --raw                        Do not alter the input in any way.
+For example: `git show --color=always | delta --show-syntax-themes` --no-gitconfig               Do not take specified settings from git config.
+                                     For example: `git show | delta --no-gitconfig=line-numbers,file-style`.
+                                     You can ignore all settings by specifying `--no-gitconfig=all`.
+                                     See GIT CONFIG section.
+        --raw                        Do not alter the input in any way.
 This is mainly intended for testing delta --color-only                 Do not alter the input structurally in any way, but color and highlight hunk lines according to your delta configuration.
 This is mainly intended for other tools that